The lowdown (in their own words...)

 Reed Smith's London office has 350 lawyers and is the firm's largest.
 It is highly regarded for its work in the media, transportation, energy and finance industries plus has expertise in trade, litigation and commercial matters.
 The firm has 27 offices in total across Europe, Asia, the US and the Middle East.

 The star performers

-Asset based lending; Asset finance and leasing; Bank lending – investment grade debt and syndicated loans; Commodities: derivatives; Commodities: physicals; Corporate restructuring and insolvency; Debt capital markets; Derivatives and structured products; Emerging markets; Employment: employers; Mining and minerals; Pensions (non-contentious); Securitisation; Shipping; Trade finance.
+Asset based lending; Asset finance and leasing; Bank lending: investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial contracts; Commercial litigation; Commodities: derivatives; Commodities: physicals; Corporate restructuring and insolvency; Debt capital markets; Derivatives and structured products; Emerging markets; Employment: employers; Mining and minerals; Pensions (non-contentious); Securitisation; Shipping; Trade finance.